 Cell Service: No

 Trail Conditions: This trail is fairly easy and flat but there are a lot of roots and rocks to watch out for in the path.
-The bridge itself is fairly rickety and lacks handrails.
-The bridge may not be suitable for young children or those unsure on their feet.
-(Beware that it might be in worst condition now than the photos show)
+The bridge itself can be fairly rickety and lacks handrails.
+(Bridge has been updated since this post.)

 Highlights: Beautiful waterfall!